1 Your Account

 Becky and Ian Sheveling spent three months planting 7000 vines on a lush hillside in Holmbridge to create the first of the summer wine at Holmfirth Vineyard.
-A brand new visitor centre opened in June 2011, and wine tasting courses are held regularly.
+Pop into the visitor centre, enjoy a guided tour, and sample the latest vintage in the restaurant.

 Visit The Carding Shed in Hepworth for all things vintage; classic cars, high society retro clothes and antiques, plus onsite café with delicious local produce.
 It's a night to remember a The Picturedrome; one of the best gigging venues around.
 Live concerts are hosted in this funky old cinema nearly every weekend from old favorites like Shakin Stevens, The Wonderstuff and Nik Kershaw; plus unique modern artists such as blues songstress Sandi Thom and Katie Tunstall.

 ... a giant slice of homemade cake, mouth watering chocolates, gooey cheese, Holmfirth Vineyard Solaris White, enormous sandwiches, Coopers coffee, award-winning sausages, Strawberry Blond beer.....need we go on?
 Take your pick of local treats in Holmfirth and the surrounding Holme Valley - crammed with cafés, coffee houses, quirky restaurants, pubs serving real Yorkshire ale and tempting delicatessens.

 There's a Farmers Market on the third Sunday every month; and Honley's Mustard and Punch and Jacobs Well, The Spiced Pear in Hepworth and the Lemmon Tree Trattoria in Honley come highly recommended for evening meals.

 Soak up the Last of The Summer Wine atmosphere in Sid's Café or the Wrinkled Stocking Tea Rooms in Holmfirth where you'll find memorabilia from the much-loved sit-com, and then grab a luxury ice cream cone from Longley's Ice Cream and Coffee Shop before heading off to explore the town's other delights.
 Stop off at The Old Bridge Bakery where every imaginable cake and pastry is made on site along with a selection of mouth watering speciality breads.

-Treat the kids to a visit to Vanilla Bean coffee shop and ice cream parlour where they can chose from artisan award-winning ice cream made with local farm milk.
-For dinner, take them to family-friendly Poppa Piccolinos in Holmfirth and, if this bustling Italian is not too busy, ask if the children can make their own pizza or ice cream.
+For dinner, take the family to Poppa Piccolinos in Holmfirth and, if this bustling Italian is not too busy, ask if the children can make their own pizza or ice cream.